atomisthq/docs/docs/developer/custom-events.md

 ```

 When this command is executed it will execute our mutation and create a new `SampleEvent`.
 The returned value (in the
-`result` variable) will be the actual id of this event.
+`result` variable) will be the id of this event.
 This id can be used for filtering purposes when querying the
 graph or running a delete mutation - but in this example we simply return this id to the calling user.

 > See the [Samples](https://github.com/atomist/samples) repository for a working example of the code shown above.

+With your custom event, you can send data to Atomist from webhooks and then trigger your own automations based on that.
+This integrates your particular needs with chat, delivery, and other activities that you do within your SDM.